10 School Lunchbox Desserts Kids Actually Eat (No-Bake & Make-Ahead)

 3: Chocolate Chip Chickpea Bites (Protein-packed, 8 minutes)

-Yes, chickpeas in dessert!
+Chickpeas in dessert?
+Yes.
 These bites are soft, chocolaty, and secretly packed with protein.
 They’re the healthy sweets for kids’ lunch you’ve been looking for.

 4: Frozen Yogurt Berry Bark (Make in batches, 7 minutes)